Glenn Wakley , BSc(hons), MMedSc, PhD, Cert. ELTA

-First awardee of University of Bristol Teaching and Learning prize in 2003, and joint awardee of e-learning prize in 2012, and was one of four core members of the Anatomy Centre for Teaching and Excellence award.
-Established first e-learning resources website in veterinary anatomy from 1997.
+First awardee of University of Bristol Teaching and Learning prize (2003), awardee of Bristol University e-learning prize (2012), and a core member of the Anatomy Centre for Teaching and Excellence award (2000).
+Established first e-learning resources website in veterinary anatomy (from 1997).

 Parmar A & GK Wakley (2015) Standing in practical anatomy teaching increases student interaction.
 International Congress of Clinical Anatomy, (Joint meeting of European association for clinical anatomy, British association of clinical anatomists, and Sociedad Anatomica Espanola), Rouen France, June 24-27.

-Wijeyaratne M, Hayman AR & Wakley GK (2014) Effect of tartrate-resistant gene-knockout on bone formation in mice.
-Best orthopedic poster, ATRIUM conference, Edinburgh Medical School, 22 Feb 2014.
+Wijeyaratne M, Hayman AR & GK Wakley (2014) Effect of tartrate-resistant gene-knockout on bone formation in mice.
+Best orthopedic poster award, ATRIUM conference, Edinburgh Medical School, 22 Feb 2014.

-Adams MA, Pollintine P, Tobias JH & GK Wakley (2006) Intervertebral disc degeneration can predispose to anterior vertebral fracture in the thoraclumbar spine.
+Adams MA, Pollintine P, Tobias JH & GK Wakley (2006) Intervertebral disc degeneration can predispose to anterior vertebral fracture in the thoracolumbar spine.
 J. Bone Miner Res 21: 1409-16.

 Richardson LE, Wakley GK & SH Franklin (2006) Histomorphometry of the equine soft palate.
 The veterinary Journal 172: 78-85.